 When it comes to diabetes in Baby Boomers health, everyone agrees that eating right is vital for good prevention and management of the disease.
 If you don’t know what that means, then you will not recognize the bad advice coming from mainstream medicine.
 Turn your BS detector on … this may surprise you.

 Before getting started, I’ll just quickly mention that diabetes is getting worse – especially in our age group.
 Statistics be damned!
-The only data point is YOU and your body.
+The only data point for you is YOU and your body.
 Here is what you should know to combat this dreaded disorder.

 Reversing Insulin Resistance